Skip to content

 Time Range Controls

-• Time Range mode choose whether to select data by Day of Year or by Calendar date.
+• Time Range mode lets you choose whether to select data by Day of Year or by Calendar date.

-• From / To specify the start and end date/time for the time window to be displayed.
+• From / To specify the start and end date/time for the time window.

-• Load button applies the selected time range and reloads the plot and table.
+• The Load button applies the selected time range and reloads the chart and table.

 View Modes